LadyBoonami/neo-ed/README.md

 The address(es) are written directly before the command they affect.
 Each address may be specified using exactly one line address, followed by any number of offset modifiers.

+Like the original `ed`, `neo-ed` always has a "current" line.
+Most commands change that "current" line to the last line they modified.
+Unlike `ed`, `neo-ed` also has the concept of the current selection.
+This is a range of lines that always contains the current line.
+An empty command styles and prints this selection, and the `f` and `F` commands can be used to place it.

 ### Line Addresses

 - A number stands for the line with that number.